Aristotelia chilensis: Ecology

 Maqui berries are a favored food for birds at the end of summer.
-Deforestation of the Valdivian temperate rainforests in Chile suppresses seed dispersal by birds and leads to inbreeding depression.
+Deforestation of the Valdivian temperate forests in Chile suppresses seed dispersal by birds and leads to inbreeding depression.
+It is viewed as an invasive species in the Juan Fernandez Islands.

 Harvesting and cultivation

 The berries of A. chilensis are collected from wild plants from December to March of each year by families, mainly Mapuche, who collect their harvest near the Andes Mountains.
 The harvesting process involves collecting the side branches of trees, shaking them to separate the berries and leaves from the branches, and then employing a mechanical process to separate the berries from the leaves.
+In the Juan Fernandez Islands, the Juan Fernandez Women's Group has led efforts to reduce the presence of the species by encouraging local women to harvest to berries and create products for sale with them.

 The stored fruits are sold in local markets, with prices ranging from 6.5 to 15 $/kg.
 The average area yield is about 220 kg per hectare annually, with an estimated yearly total of only 90 short ton, due to remote access and difficulty of transportation.

 Aristotelia chilensis is planted in home gardens and is not grown on an orchard scale.
 Most of the fruits on the market have been gathered from the wild.
 Maqui is frost sensitive and fairly tolerant of seaside conditions.
 It prefers a well-drained soil in full sun, with some protection against cold, drying winds.
 The soil should be slightly acidic, with moderate fertility.

 Aristotelia chilensis can be planted in USDA zones 8 to 12.
 It is cultivated in Spain, and in milder, moister areas of Britain, where winter freezes cause dieback, thereby stimulating growth of more shoots in spring.